Key Takeaways

 Can I sue the school district even though the SRO works for the police department?

-Yes.
-The school district can be liable under Monell if its policies, training failures, or the terms of its MOU with the police department contributed to the constitutional violation.
-Both the police department (municipality) and the school district can be named as defendants.
+Sometimes.
+The school district can be liable under Monell if its policies, training failures, or agreement with the police department caused the constitutional violation.
+Both the municipality that employs the officer and the school district may be named when the facts support both theories.

 What if my child has a disability and the SRO knew about it?

-This strengthens the case significantly.
-An SRO who uses force on a student with a known disability — particularly when behavioral de-escalation strategies are documented in the student's IEP or 504 plan — may face additional liability under the ADA and Section 504, in addition to the § 1983 excessive force claim.
+It can strengthen the case.
+A school resource officer who uses force on a student with a known disability — particularly when behavioral de-escalation strategies are documented in the student's individualized education program or Section 504 plan — may face additional claims under the Americans with Disabilities Act or Section 504 of the Rehabilitation Act, in addition to the Section 1983 excessive force claim.

 How long do I have to file a lawsuit?

-The Section 1983 claim has a two-year statute of limitations in Oklahoma under 12 O.S. § 95(A)(3).
-State tort claims under the GTCA require a written notice within one year.
+The Section 1983 claim usually has a two-year statute of limitations in Oklahoma under 12 O.S. § 95(A)(3).
+State tort claims under the Oklahoma Governmental Tort Claims Act require a written notice within one year.
 Evidence — particularly surveillance footage — may be destroyed much sooner.
 Act immediately.

 Will filing a lawsuit affect my child's enrollment or experience at school?